isaacflower/resilient_project_ts_forecasting/README.md

 tensorflow-probability==0.19.0

 ## Notebooks
-This repository contains 4 notebooks that work through the creation of `neural network` and `structural time` series forecasting models for `electrical load` and `PV generation` data.
+This repository contains 4 notebooks that work through the creation of `neural network` and `structural time series` forecasting models for `electrical load` and `PV generation` data.

 ## Exercises
 1. Install Python through Anaconda: https://www.anaconda.com/products/distribution
-2. Install the above packages
+2. Install the above packages (install tensorflow with pip)
 3. Download the data and notebooks and try to run through the code.
 4. Train your own neural network models to forecast the "panama_data"